double-great/accessibility-scan-action/README.md

 - `maxUrls`: The number of URLs to scan.
 Default: `100`.

 - `baselineFile`: File path to baseline file.
-When provided, the action compares scan results against this file and fails if they don't match.
-See [Updating the baseline](#updating-the-baseline) for details.

 - `outDir`: The output directory to save the accessibility report.
 Default: `_accessibility-reports`.